DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/06_workflows.md

 Central in a hybrid publishing workflow we recommend to use the mark-up language Markdown, an easier-to-use language than XML.
 Markdown is not perfect, but is the most easy to work with and enables the creation of structured texts, thus allowing for hybrid publishing.

 ####Introduction: advantages and limitations
-John Gruber describes Markdown on his website as follows: 'Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).'^[2] Markdown is a way to process plain, unformatted text with human-readable formatting symbols.
+John Gruber, developer of Markdown, describes Markdown on his website as follows: 'Markdown allows you to write using an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).'^[2] Markdown is a way to process plain, unformatted text with human-readable formatting symbols.
 That means that Markdown doesn't use HTML style tags to format, such as `<b>` for bold or `<author>` to mark-up the author name.
 For example, this is what the beginning of *Alice's Adventures in Wonderland* would like in Markdown:

     # Alice's Adventures in Wonderland